 Although MDMA remains a popular drug today for recreational use, the most astonishing developments occur within the research of MDMA-assisted psychotherapy.

 Current Studies & Research

-MDMA is effective in treatment because it helps the individual feel more comfortable, safe, and communicative while talking through traumas.
+Unlike commonly prescribed medications, psychiatrists only have to administer MDMA a few times during psychotherapy sessions to achieve long-lasting and positive results.
+MDMA is effective in treatment because it helps the individual feel more comfortable, safe, and communicative while remaining emotionally engaged through the processing of their trauma.
 Current drugs prescribed for a condition like PTSD only manage the symptoms.
+Whereas MDMA appears to aide the patient in dealing with the root of the problem.
 Therefore, MDMA is a possible permanent solution.

 MDMA is detectable 1-5 days after use.
 This time period depends on the amount taken, your metabolism, and other factors.
 If an individual has taken MDMA they will test positive for both amphetamines and methamphetamines.
 It will show up in a hair drug test for about 90 days.